 Directions:

-- Marinate the tuna steaks in fajita spices and grill for 3-4 minutes per side.
+- Marinate tuna in fajita spices and grill 3-4 minutes each side.

-- Sauté bell peppers and onions in a pan until soft.
+- Sauté bell peppers and onions in a pan till soft.

-- Serve with warm tortillas and enjoy with toppings.
+- Serve with warm tortillas and your favorite toppings.

 Serving Suggestions & Pairings